ShawonNSTU/Foodies/README.md

 # Foodies
-This is just for practise.
+This is an android application for food ordering and reviewing from a particular restaurant.